kovymun/MERN-Stack-Service-Booking-Management-App/README.md

 - **Additional Information**: If there are any _additional notes or special requirements_ related to the booking, include them in the _designated section_.
 - **Confirm Booking**: After filling out all the required information, _review your booking_ details to ensure accuracy.
 When you're satisfied with the information provided, click on the **CONFIRM BOOKING** button to confirm the booking.
 - **View Booking Confirmation**: Once the booking is successfully scheduled, you will receive a _confirmation message_, and the new service booking will be reflected on your _Booking Dashboard_.
+- **Update Service Status**: If applicable, update the _service status_ to reflect the _current progress_ as relayed by the maintenance team.
+(Refer to the Update Booking Section for detailed instructions on how to update a booking)

 ![schedule-booking](https://github.com/kovymun/MERN-booking-management-app/assets/78513588/d4faf435-555d-4914-9a40-e229868bf1a7)